-Sasha Erskine is a Research Analyst in the Centre for Financial Crime and Security Studies at RUSI, where her research focuses on counter-proliferation finance and economic and financial sanctions.
+Sasha Erskine was previously a Research Analyst in the Centre for Financial Crime and Security Studies at RUSI, where her research focused on counter-proliferation finance and economic and financial sanctions.

 Sasha's work on counter-proliferation finance examines the role of sanctions in countering nuclear activity in proliferating states, including North Korea, and seeks to understand how governments and financial institutions are central to this activity.
 Sasha additionally conducts research on the use of sanctions in foreign policy, focusing on sanctions strategy and partnerships in a post-Brexit period and examines how sanctions in the United Kingdom can be effectively designed going forward.
 This includes looking at the increasing use of thematic sanctions, particularly human rights, corruption and cyber sanctions in foreign policy.